Spark-gap transmitter: Theory of operation

 Electromagnetic waves are radiated by electric charges when they are accelerated.
 Radio waves, electromagnetic waves of radio frequency, can be generated by time-varying electric currents, consisting of electrons flowing through a conductor which suddenly change their velocity, thus accelerating.

 An electrically charged capacitance discharged through an electric spark across a spark gap between two conductors was the first device known which could generate radio waves.
-The spark itself doesn't produce the radio waves, it merely serves as a fast acting switch to excite resonant radio frequency oscillating electric currents in the conductors of the attached circuit.
+The spark itself does not produce the radio waves; it merely serves as a fast-acting switch to excite resonant radio-frequency oscillating electric currents in the conductors of the attached circuit.
 The conductors radiate the energy in this oscillating current as radio waves.

 Due to the inherent inductance of circuit conductors, the discharge of a capacitor through a low enough resistance (such as a spark) is oscillatory; the charge flows rapidly back and forth through the spark gap for a brief period, charging the conductors on each side alternately positive and negative, until the oscillations die away.

 Pictorial diagram of a simple spark-gap transmitter from a 1917 boy's hobby book, showing examples of the early electronic components used.
 It is typical of the low-power transmitters homebuilt by thousands of amateurs during this period to explore the exciting new technology of radio.

 A practical spark gap transmitter consists of these parts: